Table of Contents

 When it comes to bedtime, the latest research suggests 10pm is the best time for most people.
 People who wake up by 5 or 6am have the chance to do a 30-minute workout before work, which boosts their productivity.

 The earlier you go to sleep, the more productive you will be; but that’s not all!
 You’ll also be less stressed out and likely healthier overall since lack of sleep has been linked with obesity, heart disease, diabetes, and cancer.
+Some think that going to bed early even make you taller but there is no scientific evidence about this.
 So if you’re looking for ways to improve your life, going to bed early is a great place to start!

 Is getting up at 4am healthy?